-Existing law imposes criminal penalties on any person who knowingly contacts or communicates with a child, a person believed to be a child or a person with mental illness with the intent to persuade, lure or transport the child or person to a different location without permission or for certain purposes.
-(NRS 201.560) Section 2 of this bill defines "person in a position of authority" to mean a person who is 18 years of age or older and who: (1) is or was employed by or volunteering at a public or private school; and (2) [by reason] has had contact with a pupil in the course of performing his or her [position, is able to exercise significant or undue influence over a pupil at the school.] duties as an employee or volunteer.
-Unless a greater penalty is provided by statute, section 2 provides that a person in a position of authority is guilty of a category C felony if he or she knowingly contacts or communicates with or attempts to contact or communicate with a pupil who is less than 18 years of age with the intent to persuade, lure or transport the pupil away from certain locations [for any purpose: (1) without the express consent of the parent or guardian of or other person legally responsible for the pupil;] and [(2)] with the intent to [avoid such consent.]: (1)

-engage in the commission of a crime punishable as a felony or gross misdemeanor; or (2) cause or encourage the pupil to engage in an unlawful act that, if committed by an adult, would be a felony or gross misdemeanor or facilitate the commission by the person in a position of authority of such an act.
+[Existing law imposes criminal penalties on any person who knowingly contacts or communicates with a child, a person believed to be a child or a person with mental illness with the intent to persuade, lure or transport the child or person to a different location without permission or for certain purposes.
+(NRS 201.560) Section 2 of this bill defines "person in a position of authority" to mean a person who is 18 years of age or older and who: (1) is or was employed by or volunteering at a public or private school; and (2) has had contact with a pupil in the course of performing his or her duties as an employee or volunteer.
+Unless a greater penalty is provided by statute, section 2 provides that a person in a position of authority is guilty of a category C felony if he or she knowingly contacts or communicates with or attempts to contact or communicate with a pupil who is less than 18 years of age with the intent to persuade, lure or transport the pupil away from certain locations and with the intent to (1) engage in the commission of a crime punishable as a felony or gross misdemeanor; or (2) cause or encourage the pupil to engage in an unlawful act that, if committed by an adult, would be a felony or gross misdemeanor or facilitate the commission by the person in a position of authority of such an act.]

 Existing law prohibits certain employees of or volunteers at a school from engaging in sexual conduct with certain pupils.
 (NRS 201.540) Existing law also prohibits: (1) a person from possessing a visual representation depicting a sexual portrayal or sexual conduct of certain minors; and (2) a minor from using an electronic communication device to transmit or distribute a sexual image of himself or herself to another person.
-(NRS 200.730, 200.737) Unless a greater penalty is provided by specific statute, section 2 provides that a person in a position of authority is guilty of a category C felony if he or she knowingly contacts or communicates with or attempts to contact or communicate with a pupil with the intent to : (1) engage in the commission of a crime punishable as a felony or gross misdemeanor; or (2) cause or encourage the pupil to [:-(1)] engage in sexual conduct [, either in person or through electronic means; (2)], use an electronic communication device to transmit or distribute a sexual image of himself or herself to the person [; (3) or engage in] or facilitate the commission of [a crime.
+(NRS 200.730, 200.737) Unless a greater penalty is provided by specific statute, section 2 of this bill provides that a person in a position of authority is guilty of a category C felony if he or she knowingly contacts or communicates with or attempts to contact or communicate with a pupil with the intent to: (1) engage in the commission of a crime punishable as a felony or gross misdemeanor; or (2) cause or encourage the pupil to engage in sexual conduct, use an electronic communication device to transmit or distribute a sexual image of himself or herself to the person or facilitate the commission of an unlawful act that, if committed by an adult, would be a felony or gross misdemeanor.

-Existing law prohibits a person from committing an act which causes or encourages a minor to perform an act or follow a course of conduct that would cause the minor to become or remain a child in need of supervision or a delinquent child.
-(NRS 201.110) Unless a greater penalty is provided by specific statute, section 2 provides that a person is guilty of a gross misdemeanor if he or she knowingly contacts or communicates with or attempts to contact or communicate with a pupil who is less than 18 years of age with the intent to cause or encourage the pupil to engage in conduct that would cause the pupil to become a child in need of supervision or a delinquent child.] an unlawful act that, if committed by an adult, would be a felony or gross misdemeanor.
 Section 2 creates an exemption from the crime prescribed in section 2 if the person in a position of authority: (1) is married to the pupil at the time an act prohibited by section 2 is committed; (2) does not have or did not have contact with the pupil in the course of performing any of his or her duties; or (3) takes certain action upon receipt of an unsolicited sexual image or communication of a sexual nature from a pupil.
 Section 4 of this bill makes a conforming change to indicate the proper placement of section 2 in the Nevada Revised Statutes.